-- (40) Directive 95/46/EC of the European Parliament and of the Council of 24 October 1995 on the protection of individuals with regard to the processing of personal data and on the free movement of such data12 and Regulation (EU) No 45/2001 of the European Parliament and of the Council of 18 December 2000 on the protection of individuals with regard to the processing of personal data by the EU institutions and bodies and on the free movement of such data13, govern the processing of personal data carried out by ESMA within the framework of this Regulation and under the supervision of the Member States competent authorities, in particular the public independent authorities designated by the Member States.
+- (40) Directive 95/46/EC and Regulation (EC) No 45/2001 govern the processing of personal data carried out by ESMA within the framework of this Regulation and under the supervision of the Member States competent authorities, in particular the public independent authorities designated by the Member States.
 Any exchange or transmission of information by competent authorities should be in accordance with the rules on the transfer of personal data as laid down in Directive 95/46/EC.
 And any exchange or transmission of information by ESMA should be in accordance with the rules on the transfer of personal data as laid down in Regulation (EC) No 45/2001. - (41) This Regulation, as well as the delegated acts, standards and guidelines adopted in accordance with it, are without prejudice to the application of the Union rules on competition.

-(42) The Commission should be empowered to adopt delegated acts in accordance with Article 290 TFEU.
-In particular, delegated acts should be adopted to extend the exclusion from the scope of the Regulation to certain public bodies and central banks of third countries and to certain designated public bodies of third countries that have a linking agreement with the EU in the meaning of Article 25 of Directive 2003/87/EC, in respect of the indicators for manipulative behaviour listed in Annex 1, the thresholds for determining the application of the public disclosure obligation to emission allowance market participants and the circumstances under which trading during a closed period may be permitted.
+Article 290 TFEU.
+In particular, delegated acts should be adopted to extend the exclusion from the scope of the Regulation to certain public bodies and central banks of third countries and to certain designated public bodies of third countries that have a linking agreement with the EU in the meaning of Article 25 of Directive 2003/87/EC, in respect of the indicators for manipulative behaviour listed in the Annex to this Regulation, the thresholds for determining the application of the public disclosure obligation to emission allowance market participants and the circumstances under which trading during a closed period may be permitted.
 It is of particular importance that the Commission carry out appropriate consultations during its preparatory work, including at expert level.
 The Commission, when preparing and drawing-up delegated acts, should ensure a simultaneous, timely and appropriate transmission of relevant documents to the European Parliament and Council.

-- (43) In order to ensure uniform conditions for the implementation of this Regulation in respect of procedures for the reporting of violations of this Regulation implementing powers should be conferred on the Commission to specify the procedures, including the modalities for following up of the reports and measures for the protection of persons working under a contract of employment and measures for the protection of personal data.
-Those powers should be exercised in accordance with Regulation (EU) No 183/2011 of the European Parliament and of the Council of 16 February 2011 laying down the rules and general principles concerning mechanisms for control by the Member States of the Commission's exercise of implementing powers. - (44) Technical standards in financial services should ensure uniform conditions across the Union in matters covered by this Regulation.
+- In order to ensure uniform conditions for the implementation of this Regulation in respect of procedures for the reporting of violations of this Regulation implementing powers should be conferred on the Commission to specify the procedures, including the modalities for following up of the reports and measures for the protection of persons working under a contract of employment and measures for the protection of personal data.
+Those powers should be exercised in accordance with Regulation (EU) No 182/2011 of the European Parliament and of the Council1. - (44) Technical standards in financial services should ensure uniform conditions across the Union in matters covered by this Regulation.
 As a body with highly specialised expertise, it would be efficient and appropriate to entrust ESMA, with the elaboration of draft regulatory technical standards and draft implementing technical standards which do not involve policy choices, for submission to the Commission.